Higher Koszul duality and connections with $n$-hereditary algebras: Introduction

 This paper is organized as follows.
-In \cref{preliminaries} we highlight relevant facts about graded algebras, before the definition and general theory of $n$-$T$-Koszul algebras is presented in \cref{Graded n-self-orth and n-T-Koszul}.
-In \cref{tilting section} we give an overview of the notions of tilting objects and Serre functors, and construct an equivalence which will be heavily used later on.
+In \cref{preliminaries} we highlight relevant facts about graded algebras, before giving an overview of the notions of tilting subcategories and Serre functors.
+The definition and general theory of $n$-$T$-Koszul algebras is presented in \cref{Graded n-self-orth and n-T-Koszul}.
 As a foundation for the rest of the paper, \cref{n-hereditary} is devoted to recalling definitions and known facts about $n$-hereditary algebras.
 Note that this section does not contain new results.
 In \cref{T-Koszul and n-rep inf} we state and prove our results on the connections between $n$-$T$-Koszul algebras and higher representation infinite algebras.
 Finally, almost $n$-$T$-Koszul algebras are introduced in \cref{section almost n-T}, and we develop their theory along the same lines as was done in \cref{T-Koszul and n-rep inf}.